hamogu/doc/source/examples/simobs/simobs.rst

-As a last step, we will apply a GTI filter to the output, because the asol file, which contains the "aspect solution" (describing where exactly Chandra points at any one time) can have a short period of time in the beginning, when the telescope is still slewing.
+As a last step, we will apply a GTI filter to the output, because the asol file, which contains the "aspect solution" (describing where exactly Chandra points at any one time), can have a short period of time in the beginning, when the telescope is still slewing.

 .. literalinclude:: gtimarxsaotrace.sh